TwinDragon/AzurLane_comp/Fleets/Sakura_Empire_IJN.md

 *Note: Though minor, some of these may change a tiny bit due to substitutions for Hard maps, or I need specific setups for certain event maps or Operation Siren stuff.
 I will have a separate table of girls below the main compositions of additional girls I may use depending on circumstances.*

+*Note 2: Some equipment I've chosen for the girls aren't the best, because getting upgrade plates at times is a lot harder than it needs to be, especially **General Plates** for auxillary items.
+It will be ever-changing, but I'll do my best to keep it updated.*

 ## 1st Capitol Fleet
 ### Main Fleet